Low energy beam transport of high perveance beams

 Electric heating of the spectrometer is possible in order to prevent gaseous surface layers.
 Due to a separate heat shield and a mounting with low thermal conductivity, only 12 watt are required to maintain a temperature of 200 °C (more seems possible).
 At the same time the channeltron which is mounted in a separate housing stays below 50 °C. Non-magnetic material was used throughout.
 All stainless steel parts are annealed at 1000 °C. The analyser is mountable in a tube of 100 mm diameter.

-Fig. 2.
-Present location of the RGI energy analyser in the UNILAC injector.
+20 cm downstream of the RGI energy analyser the beam

 The influence of an increase of residual gas pressure on the RGI energy spectra is shown in Fig. 4.
 The maximum beam potential decreases as well as the potential drop inside the beam which falls from approx. 20 V to below 5 V. Compared to a theoretically estimated maximum potential of approx. 500 V and a potential difference of approx. 100 V in the decompensated beam this indicates high degrees of space-charge compensation.
 At 7 .
 10-7 hPa the steep decrease at the high-energy end of the spectrum points to a build-up time shorter than the theoretical build-up time t = (sRGI nRGA vBI)-1 of approx. 200 ms (vBI velocity of BI).